Applications for the 2021 Laura Zucker Fellowship have closed.

 - Have recently graduated from masters or doctoral programs in Public Affairs, Public Policy, Arts Management/ Administration or related fields, OR have a minimum of 5 years experience working in arts administration, arts education, public affairs, or a related field.

 - Have demonstrated interest in OR experience conducting research and/ or crafting public policy pertaining to arts and culture or arts education.

 - Be able to commit to a minimum of 20 work-hours per week for a 3-month (12-week) period (to be completed no later than September 1, 2020).

 The selected Fellow must:

 - Agree to compile and present their Fellowship project to Arts for LA staff and key partners, at Arts for LA's State of the Arts Summit, and/or at ACTIVATE Arts Advocacy Leadership Program training sessions (as appropriate) upon the completion of the Fellowship.

-- Agree to compile a full report and executive summary of his/her work over the course of the Fellowship to be included in Arts for LA communications, including, but not limited to: RELAY (Arts for LA’s monthly newsletter), Arts for LA’s website, and Arts for LA’s social media channels (facebook, Twitter, Instagram, etc.).
+- Agree to compile a full report and executive summary of his/her work over the course of the Fellowship to be included in Arts for LA communications, including, but not limited to: Arts for LA’s monthly newsletter, Arts for LA’s website, and Arts for LA’s social media channels (Facebook, Twitter, Instagram, etc.).